Special Event Street Closure Application

 - All streets to be closed – accurate and to scale, and including features such as parklets, sidewalk bulb-outs, transit islands, bike share stations, and curb cuts/off-street parking access.

-- Emergency access lane (14 feet minimum; wider may be required) running straight through all closed blocks.
+- Emergency access lane (14 feet minimum; wider may be required) running straight through all closed blocks from end to end.

-- Number and location of booths, with food and/or beverage booths clearly indicated.
+- Any booths, with food and/or beverage booths clearly indicated.

 - Stages (with ramps shown) and tents, if any.